- The rotator cuff is comprised of four musculotendinous units. The muscles help stabilize and move the shoulder joint.

 Arthroscopic rotator cuff repair is a minimally invasive procedure performed through tiny incisions (about 1 cm each) using an arthroscope.
 The arthroscope is a thin fiber-optic viewing instrument comprised of a video camera, light source, and tiny lens.
 Surgical instruments utilized are often only around 3 to 5 mm in diameter but will appear much larger viewed through the arthroscope.
 The television camera that is attached to the arthroscope will display the image of the joint on a television screen so the surgeon can look throughout the shoulder—cartilage, ligaments, and the rotator cuff.

 From there, the surgeon can also determine the type and severity of the damage and repair and correct the problem.
 It is more useful for acute tears in sporting individuals but may not be applicable to chronic tears in older patients.
-Unlike before, arthroscopic rotator cuff repair is now the preferred option of many instead of the traditional open shoulder surgery because of benefits which includes:
+Unlike before, arthroscopic rotator cuff repair is now the preferred option of many instead of the traditional open shoulder surgery because of benefits which include:

 - Minimal trauma to the soft tissues